Chew toy: Rawhide

 Rawhide chew toys are among the most popular chew toys for dogs.
 Since rawhides are made of hard and durable material, these toys can sometimes withstand weeks of wear.
 Examples of rawhide chew toys are twists and rawhide bones.

-Groups such as the American Kennel Club contested rawhide's safety, stating that large chunks of rawhide can cause intestinal blockages when ingested.
+The general safety of rawhide dog chews has been contested.
+The American Kennel Club notes that the safety of rawhide chews depends on the dog; while smaller, softer-chewing dogs wear the rawhide down over time into safe, soft particles, larger dogs capable of breaking off and ingesting intact chunks of hard rawhide can experience intestinal blockages.
 Chew toys made of leather are not recommended for dogs as they cannot be properly digested in the stomach, and risk causing intestinal obstruction.

 Wooden

 Wooden chew toys are made of soft, non-poisonous wood, and are often coated in bright, vegetable-based dyes or paints.
 They are generally used by rabbits and small rodents.

 Paper

 Paper chew toys are made of non-bleached, non-toxic paper.
 They are often inexpensive or able to be crafted at home.
 One common type of paper chew toy is an empty toilet paper roll.